 The net tangible assets (“NTA”) of the Trust can be calculated on a per unit basis.
 This amount can be used as an approximate measure of what a unitholder could expect to receive per unit held if the assets of the Trust were sold at that particular point in time.
 However, it does not make any allowance for the cost of selling the Properties or winding up the Trust.
 Therefore, to the extent that the NTA at any time is less than the price paid for a unit, it is also an approximate measure of the risk of a capital loss.

-NTA is calculated on an “as is” basis, and on a pro-forma basis assuming Practical Completion of ATO Dandenong, using information from the Trust’s latest financial statements and the PDS in accordance with the following formula:
+NTA is calculated using information from the Trust’s latest audited financial statements and in accordance with the following formula: